February 13, 2020

 The Geyserwise TSE is an intelligent and programmable geyser timer that can be used on a regular electric geyser or a thermosyphon solar geyser.
-It provides full control over your energy consumption.
+It provides full control over your energy consumption - ensuring you have hot water when you need it.
 The kit consists of a controller, an electronic thermostat, and a programmable timer for electric or solar geysers.

 Why install a Geyserwise TSE Geyser Controller Kit?

 - It is a simple geyser timer that you can install yourself

 - A geyser timer saves you electricity because you can control the time that the geyser goes on and off, as opposed to a regular geyser that runs all day!

 - It saves you money in the long run, up to 30% every month

 - The same amount of energy is used to heat up the water, BUT you are able to control the amount of energy that is lost to the environment